About the Program

 The postgraduate nurse educator certificate program prepares graduates to utilize theories of teaching and learning in a variety of settings with emphasis on nursing education.
 Graduates demonstrate the ability to plan, implement and evaluate nursing education programs.
 Individuals who have earned a nursing master's degree from SDSU or any other CCNE or ACEN accredited nursing program are eligible to apply.
 Graduates may be eligible to earn national certification as a certified nurse educator.
 Individuals must meet eligibility requirements before they can take the exam.

-The program coursework is delivered online with an on-campus requirement for NURS 631-631L and includes a field-based practicum.
+The program coursework is delivered online and includes a field-based practicum.
 The postgraduate nursing education certification program of study is individualized.
 Interested applicants are advised to contact the graduate nursing department to discuss options.
-For required courses and more information, see the:
+For required courses and more information, see the nurse educator curriculum plan.